-The annual illustration of what this means: Some years ago, we conducted an experiment in a Chardonnay vineyard where we either (a) sprayed up through Labor Day, maintaining a clean canopy the entire season; (b) quit spraying other vines a month earlier, to represent a planting with moderate levels of foliar PM by the end of the season; or (c) quit spraying in early July, to represent a planting where PM control broke down for one reason or another.
-The next spring, the levels of chasmothecia (number per kilogram of bark) in these treatments were (a) 1,300; (b) 5,300; and (c) 28,700, respectively.
+The annual illustration of putting some specific numbers to this general concept: Some years ago, we conducted an experiment in a Chardonnay vineyard where we either (a) sprayed up through Labor Day, maintaining a clean canopy the entire season; (b) quit spraying other vines a month earlier, to represent a planting with moderate levels of foliar PM by the end of the season; or (c) quit spraying a third group of vines in early July, to represent a planting where PM control broke down for one reason or another.
+The next spring, the relative levels of chasmothecia in these three treatments (number per kilogram of bark, to be specific) were (a) 1,300; (b) 5,300; and (c) 28,700, respectively.
 Now, consider a hypothetical case where 20% of the overwintering spore load is discharged during the first couple of weeks after bud break (a reasonable scenario, based on some published studies).
 But 20% of what?
-In the "clean" treatment (a), this number might be relatively inconsequential; in dirtier treatment (b), it's equal to the entire seasonal supply on the clean vines; and in treatment (c), it's four to five times greater than the entire seasonal supply on the clean vines.
+In the "clean" treatment (a), this number might be relatively inconsequential; in dirtier treatment (b), it's equal to the entire seasonal supply on the clean vines.

-Not surprisingly, this makes a difference-that is, the degree of control provided in one season can affect the success of the control program (or its required intensity) the following year.
-When we intentionally waited until the immediate prebloom period to apply a minimal spray program to these same vines the year after the variable foliar disease levels were allowed to develop, the resulting cluster disease severities (proportion of the cluster area infected) were (a) 11%, (b) 22%, and (c) 48% in these respective groups, even though all vines were sprayed exactly the same during the second season.
+Not surprisingly, this makes a difference.
+When we intentionally applied a weak spray program to these same vines the year after the variable foliar disease levels were allowed to develop, the resulting cluster disease severity (proportion of the cluster area infected) was (a) 11%, (b) 22%, and (c) 48% in these respective groups, even though all vines were sprayed exactly the same during the second season.
+Or using our banking analogy, the current-season rate of interest was the same across all three groups of vines, but the initial deposit was different.